New Jersey Athletic Conference

 How does New Jersey Athletic Conference spend its money?

 New Jersey Athletic Conference directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to New Jersey Athletic Conference tax-deductible?